KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 I found out from Frank Wiles that there is some early talk about a possible Lawrence Django event.

 I chatted with Simon Willison about some of my work duties, and he identified them as senior level.
 He told me about his excitement for his upcoming trip to see the [V & E Simonetti Historic Tuba Collection](https://www.atlasobscura.com/places/v-e-simonetti-historic-tuba-collection).
+He did a [write-up](https://www.niche-museums.com/112) about the experience on his Niche Museums site.

 After avidly following each other on social media for years, Sangeeta Jadoonanan and I finally met in person!